|Southern Cross Turtle by Safina Stewart|

 The story actually begins in the top left of the painting, showing the original dreaming of the triune God, where he is surrounded by the people He has created to sit around His campfire in a close relationship with Him. (for more about how God and people are visually represented in Aboriginal art, see my post here).
 Next we see God in the Garden of Eden speaking with Adam and Eve (in yellow), while Satan lurks behind them as a serpent.
 Next we see the pair choosing to follow Satan and his lies, as they exit the Garden.

-In the lower left area, Jesus returns to heaven and then sends the Holy Spirit to his followers, who are sitting around a campfire.
+In the lower right area, Jesus returns to heaven and then sends the Holy Spirit to his followers, who are sitting around a campfire.
 From this central gathering, the Good News of the Gospel goes out into other communities, to the ends of the earth.

 Lastly in the bottom left corner, we see people making a choice to join God's family by entering the "narrow gate," or rejecting him by walking away.
 Those who choose God are ushered into eternal relationship with the Trinity, while those who reject God are cast away, along with Satan, their representative.

 Safina plans to make prints of her paintings available for purchase through her website sometime in April 2012.
 Her work is culturally beautiful and spiritually rich, and would make a great addition to any home.

 video posted by the organization features several of its members, including Safina at the beginning and end.